 In the picture below you can see how the houses are built straight along the cliffs!

-The main attraction is the view of the black sand beach from the Paoline Tower.
+The principal attraction is the view of the black sand beach from the Paoline Tower.

 But the village itself is charming.

-Form the viewing platform of the tower you get a good overall views of the village niched between the sea and the mountain:
+From the viewing platform of the tower, you get a good overall view of the village niched between the sea and the mountain:

 What stands out the most is the Sainte-Julie church with its orangy pink color.
 It is very bright and contrasting with the environment.